 Realistically, I think she was telling me that I wasn’t very good and wasn’t going to become very good either.
 Pierre Fournier, the blessed high priest, was a herald of the sacred texts of the fountainhead Johann Sebastian Bach.
 And I, unsightly adolescent, was unworthy of the priesthood.
 I should become an accountant, maybe.
 Or a mass murderer.

-I confess that for a long time I struggled with the high priests inside my head, telling me that “my Bach” wasn’t “as good as Fournier’s” (or Casals’s or—yeah, whatever, whomever).
+For a long time I struggled with the high priests inside my head, telling me that “my Bach” wasn’t “as good as Fournier’s” (or Casals’s or— whatever, whomever).
 I’d play Bach in my practice room, and the voices of the high priests moaned with pain about my intonation, my technique, my articulations, my haircut, you name it.